Applied Research at Jefferson

 This playbook is meant as a guide to lead researches at Jefferson University through the administrative processes of on-campus research.
 This playbook outlines necessary steps and services available to make a wide variety of projects ranging a weekend sprint project to a year of deep study possible here at Jefferson.

-Jefferson Resources for Faculty
+Resources Jefferson Resources for Faculty

 Faculty Seed Grant

-The Seed Grant provides single- year funding to support faculty development with a focus on the research/scholarship and research/practice part of the academic role, as distinct from teaching and service.
+The seed grant provides single-year funding to support faculty development with a focus on the research/scholarship and research/practice part of the academic role, as distinct from teaching and service.

 Faculty Project Completion Grant